 When a student completes the program, he or she will receive a professionally-printed certificate suitable for framing and hanging on an office wall.

 More details, including directions to register for the program, can be found in the Excellence in Legal Research Guide.
-For additional questions about the Excellence in Legal Research Program, please contact Professor Drake, the Assistant Director for Public Services & Director of the Excellence in Legal Research Program, at email@example.com or 806-834-3583.
+For additional questions about the Excellence in Legal Research Program, please contact Professor Drake, the Assistant Director for Operations & Educational Programs, at email@example.com or 806-834-3583.

 Contact Professor Drake at firstname.lastname@example.org to set up an independent research consult appointment for help on your journal comments, seminar papers, independent research papers, or other research projects.